turington/talks/talk#2.md

 <br>
 See past closed issue for example format of proposals
 <br><br>
-Also add tag "talk proposal  to you issue.
+Also add tag "talk proposal"  to you issue.